How to Void a Contract: Everything You Need to Know

 - One of the parties is a minor, mentally unstable, or otherwise incompetent to enter into a contract.

-- Terms and conditions of the agreement are violated.
+- The terms and conditions of the agreement are violated.

 - Parties commit a mutual mistake.